Karnataka Counselling Round 1: Important Dates, Documents & Process

 GMPH | General Merit Private under Hyderabad-Kar quota |

-PWD | Person with specified disabilities under the Rights of Persons with Disabilities Act, 2016 and in accordance with the provisions of Graduate Medical Education Regulation, 1997 of MCI. |
+PWD | Person with specified disabilities under the Rights of Persons with Disabilities Act, 2016 and in accordance with the provisions of the Graduate Medical Education Regulation, 1997 of MCI. |

-Karnataka NEET Counselling - Cut (Category-wise)
+Karnataka NEET Counselling Round 1: Category-Wise Cutoff (Category-wise)

-Category | Cutoff Score | Cutoff Percent |
+Category | Cutoff Score | Cutoff Percentile |

 Unreserved | 720-138 | 50th |